wp-plugins/my-optional-modules/readme.txt

 * Reviews allows you to create custom reviews on anything you want, and display them on a post or a page.
 * Shortcodes!, a module that adds useful shortcodes for posts and pages.
 * Theme Takeover: Youtube 404; navbar that disables the Wordpress Admin Bar and gives you a bar similar to RES (with limited functionality)
-* Post Voting: Add a vote box to each post via template function. (display top posts with a shortcode).
+* Post Voting: Add a vote box to each post via template function. (display top posts with a shortcode [topvoted]).

 = Tweaks: =
 * Analaytics automatic embedding.